-Employees may file a complaint with the U.S. Department of Labor, Wage and Hour Division, or may bring a private lawsuit against an employer.
+Employees may file a complaint with the U.S. Department of Labor, Wage and Hour Division, or may bring a private lawsuit

 The FMLA does not affect any federal or state law prohibiting discrimination or supersede any state or local law or collective bargaining agreement that provides greater family or medical leave rights.